Rapid1898-code/Learning-Documentation/JAVASCRIPT.md

     this.classlist.toggle("newClass")}
 ```

-Old Method / Select an element by ID
+<br>Old Method / Select an element by ID
 ```markdown
 document.getElementById
 ```